 However, at $249 / £249 / AU$399, they’re pretty pricey too, and as such, can’t be called the very best wireless headphones out there, even though they do come close.
 A rumored entry level version of these Apple earbuds – the so-called AirPods Pro 2 – could change this, however.

-If you’re an iPhone user looking for some well-fitting earbuds with strong sound quality, you could do a lot worse than the new AirPods – the redesign means they’re far less likely to fall out, and the additional microphones provide strong noise-cancelling (particularly when commuting), as well as a useful Transparency mode, which really does let the outside world in.
+If you’re an iPhone user looking for some well-fitting wireless earbuds with strong sound quality, you could do a lot worse than the latest AirPods.
+The redesign means they’re far less likely to fall out than their predecessors, and the additional microphones provide strong noise cancellation (particularly when commuting), as well as a useful Transparency mode, which really does let the outside world in.

 While the fit is better than the original AirPods, you will need to get used to controlling them with the capacitive, touch-sensitive ridge on each stem – this takes some getting used to, but it’s a neat way to activate noise cancellation and skip tracks.

-There’s so much ‘Apple-ness’ that runs through the AirPods Pro – from the initial setup, where the headphones scan your ears to check they’re the right fit, through to the fact there’s a small air vent to make putting them in or removing them a more comfortable experience.
+There’s so much ‘Apple-ness’ that runs through the AirPods Pro – from the initial setup, where the true wireless earbuds scan your ears to check they’re the right fit, through to the fact there’s a small air vent to make putting them in or removing them a more comfortable experience.
 In short, fans of the Apple ethos will be overjoyed with their purchase here.

 The sound quality of the AirPods Pro has certainly improved since the previous iteration – there’s a notable emphasis on vocals and bass, meaning these earbuds are better for pop fans than those that enjoy a more natural presentation that lends itself to classical music or more orchestral sounds.